Melcombe Regis - Harbourside

 The Sailors Return

-At the other end of Melcombe harbour going towards the Backwater, in the inner harbour is another public house of some age.
+At the other end of Melcombe harbour going towards the Backwater, by the inner harbour is another public house of some age.
 The Sailor's Return is just past the Town Bridge alongside the inner harbour on the corner of St. Nicholas Street.
 It is a charming pub, with some of Weymouth's history upon its inside walls.
 Drawn and painted onto the walls is a very old map of Melcombe Regis and other items of historic interest.

 It is here on the quay, at the end of St. Nicholas Street that in the days before any bridges were built over the harbour that a ferry operated to and from the Weymouth side.